zhutianwei/Essential-ML/README.md

-# Essential-ML
+# Essential-ML-DS-Python
-This is a space for my ML notes
+This is a space for my notes of Machine Learning, Data Science and Python.
+Hope it'd helpful.